 [Statutory Authority: RCW 28.10.040 [28C.10.040].
-08-04-110, § 490-105-030, filed 2/6/08, effective 3/8/08.
+WSR 15-24-088, § 490-105-030, filed 11/30/15, effective 12/31/15; WSR 08-04-110, § 490-105-030, filed 2/6/08, effective 3/8/08.
 Statutory Authority: RCW 28C.10.040(2).
-98-22-033, § 490-105-030, filed 10/29/98, effective 11/29/98.]
+WSR 98-22-033, § 490-105-030, filed 10/29/98, effective 11/29/98.]

-WAC 490-105-040 What does it take to obtain a private vocational school license?
+WAC 490-105-040 Initial school licensure requirements.
 (See RCW 28C.10.050 and 28C.10.060.)
-An entity that wishes to operate a private vocational school must apply for a license on forms provided by the agency.
-If the agency determines an application is deficient, the applicant will be so notified.
+An entity wishing to operate a private vocational school must apply for a license according to instructions provided by the agency.
+If the agency determines an application is deficient, the applicant will be notified.
 The applicant must correct the deficiencies within thirty days of notification.
-If that fails to occur, the application will be returned to the applicant.
+If that fails to occur, the application may be returned to the applicant.
 The license application fee will not be refunded.
 The agency's executive director or designee may deny a license application for just cause.

-The application must include the following information attested to by the school's chief administrative officer:
+The application must include, along with the licensing fees, the following information attested to by the school's chief administrative officer:

-- (1) An identification of owners, shareholders, and directors. - (a) The complete legal name, current telephone number, and current mailing address of the owner; - (b) The form of ownership; e.g., sole proprietorship, partnership, limited partnership, or corporation; - (c) Names, addresses, phone numbers, birth dates, and prior school affiliations if any, of all individuals with ten percent or more ownership interest; - (d) A school that is a corporation or a subsidiary of another corporation must submit: - (i) Current evidence that the corporation is registered with the Washington secretary of state's office; and - (ii) The name, address and telephone number of the corporation's registered agent; - (e) "Ownership" of a school means: - (i) In the case of a school owned by an individual, that individual: - (ii) In the case of a school owned by a partnership, all full, silent and limited partners having a ten percent or more ownership interest; - (iii) In the case of a school owned by a corporation, the corporation, each corporate director, officer, and each share-holder owning shares of issued and outstanding stock aggregating at least ten percent of the total of the issued and outstanding shares; - (f) Schools under common ownership may designate a single location as the principal facility for recordkeeping via written notice to the agency. - (2) Financial statement. - (a) The school must submit information reflecting its financial condition at the close of its most recent fiscal year to demonstrate that it has sufficient financial resources to fulfill its commitments to students.
+- (1) An identification of owners, shareholders, and directors: - (a) Complete legal name, personal telephone number, and home mailing address of the owner, shareholders, and directors; - (b) The form of ownership; e.g., sole proprietorship, partner-ship, limited partnership, or corporation; - (c) Names, addresses, personal phone numbers, e-mail addresses, and prior school affiliations if any, of all individuals with ten percent or more ownership interest; - (d) A school that is a corporation or a subsidiary of another corporation must submit: - (i) Current evidence that the corporation is registered with the Washington secretary of state's office; and - (ii) The name, address, and telephone number of the corporation's registered agent. - (2) A proposed operating budget for the initial twelve months of operation.
+The proposed operating budget must be completed in a format supplied by the agency.
+If the applicant operated another business within the last year it must submit, in addition to the proposed operating budget: - (a) A financial statement for that business.
+The financial statement must cover the existing business' most recently completed fiscal year and be prepared by a certified public accountant or be certified by the business' chief administrative officer. - (b) A Dunn and Bradstreet (or similar entity) identification number. - (3) The school must furnish the names of at least one bank or other financial institution and two other entities that the agency may consult as financial references.
+A statement must be included authorizing the agency to obtain those financial information from the references.